Updated: Jun 30

 You will also likely be asked to sign forms that explain your right to privacy such as HIPAA Consent and Disclosure.

-The massage therapist will review your health history and ask questions.
-Because massage can affect multiple body systems, such as the cardiovascular and nervous systems, be honest with the massage therapist about your health.
+The Holistic therapist will review your health history and ask questions.
+Because any of the therapies that I offer can affect multiple body systems, such as the cardiovascular and nervous systems, be honest with the therapist about your health.

-You should also let the therapist know about any pharmaceutical drugs or botanical medicines you are taking, because massage can enhance or reduce the effect of pharmaceutical drugs, such as blood pressure medication.
+You should also let the therapist know about any pharmaceutical drugs or botanical medicines you are taking, because some treatments can enhance or reduce the effect of pharmaceutical drugs, such as blood pressure medication.

-Knowing your history allows a therapist to determine if there are any reasons you should avoid massage or a particular technique.
+Knowing your history allows your therapist to determine if there are any reasons you should avoid a therapy or a particular technique.

 Let the therapist know what areas of your body you would like worked on, if there are any areas to avoid, and if you have any techniques that you would like to use or avoid.
 If you are concerned about undressing, discuss it with the therapist, who should be able to offer you some options.
 Don't be afraid to discuss any apprehensions or concerns.
 All information you give is confidential.